hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

       }
     }
   }

-  deploy {
+Now that you have the basic shared infrastructure set up and a no-code module published with app-specific infrastructure, you can configure HCP Waypoint to authorize to TFC and create a Waypoint project template. deploy {
 Now that you have the basic shared infrastructure set up and a no-code module published with app-specific infrastructure, you can configure HCP Waypoint to authorize to TFC and create a Waypoint project template.
     # Default workspace deploys to dev